Panther City Lacrosse Club: History

 On July 22, 2020, the NLL awarded an expansion franchise to the city of Fort Worth and owner Bill Cameron.
 It was announced that the team would begin play in the 2021–2022 season, with its home arena being Dickies Arena.

 At a press conference on November 17, 2020, the franchise officially became the Panther City Lacrosse Club.
 The team's unique name is in reference to Fort Worth's "Panther City" nickname, which stems from an 1875 article in the Dallas Herald that derisively characterized the city's economy as being so slow that a panther could sleep in the street by the courthouse.
 Although an intended insult, the name Panther City was enthusiastically embraced by locals after Fort Worth recovered economically.
-The team is also the league's first member to use the "Lacrosse Club" moniker, similar to teams in the Premier Lacrosse League.
+The team is also the league's first and only member to use the "Lacrosse Club" moniker, similar to how teams in the Premier Lacrosse League were named at the time.

 On January 25, 2021, former Philadelphia Wings assistant Tracey Kelusky was named the team's first head coach.